ten-protocol/ten-whitepaper/abstract.md

 # Abstract
 We present Obscuro, a decentralised Ethereum Layer 2 Rollup protocol designed to achieve data confidentiality and prevent [Maximal Extractable Value (MEV)](https://ethereum.org/en/developers/docs/mev/) by leveraging hardware-based [Trusted Execution Environments (TEE)](https://en.wikipedia.org/wiki/Trusted_execution_environment).

 The design of Obscuro ensures that hardware manufacturers do not have to be trusted for the safety of the ledger.
-If one manufacturer turns malicious or there is a breach in the TEE technology, the protocol falls back to the behavior of a public blockchain that preserves the ledger's integrity but makes the transactions public.
+If one manufacturer turns malicious or there is a breach in the TEE technology, the protocol falls back to the behaviour of a public blockchain that preserves the ledger's integrity but makes the transactions public.
 This situation will lead to a partial liveness failure because the withdrawal function will be suspended.

 The design also focuses on preserving privacy for the limited period when it matters most, which removes the need for a privacy technique that is robust against all adversaries in perpetuity.